Women’s Struggles Brought to Light

 Using interviews with survivors, this documentary explores the culture of impunity that has allowed a military rape epidemic to flourish.
 Sen. Kirsten Gillibrand of New York credited the film as her inspiration for drafting a recent bill that aims to curb rape in the military and bring justice to perpetrators.
 The film was nominated for Best Documentary Feature at the 2014 Academy Awards.

 These women’s struggles were hard to watch.
 The recent bill mentioned in the synopsis was was dismissed saying sexual assault was considered an occupational hazard and in the military, you are not allowed to sue for these situations.
 One woman had her jaw dislocated during the assault and part of her journey was about getting compensation for these medical expenses.
 It makes me angry knowing this is happening to women everywhere, you have loyally fought for our freedom and their whole lives our ruined by this, but we are doing nothing to make the perpetrators pay for their actions.
 Horrible.

-This is available for free on Hulu.
+This is available on Amazon.

 10. Hunting Ground